 - 72. I think the Chief Executive and Medical Director should have a policy on policy writing.
-I suggested this on numerous occasions as set out in paragraph 2 and 6 above.
+I suggested this on numerous occasions as set out in paragraph 2 and 6 above. - 73.
+I have nothing further to add.

-- 73. I have nothing further to add.
+74. My employment with the Trust terminated on 30 April 2020 by Personal Information redacted by the USI

-- 74. My employment with the Trust terminated on 30 April 2020 by way of mutual agreement.
-These terms do not involve anything related to the Terms of Reference of the Inquiry.
+Personal Information reducted by the USI 5

-- 75. No.
+75. No.

-- 76. No.
+No.

-I believe that the facts stated in this witness statement are true.
+I believe tha t the facts stated in this witr ness statement are true.

-Signed: EA GSWKORI.
+Signed: -

-Date: 27:6:22
+Date: 2 7:6:22